 Western Stars, by Bruce Springsteen (51 minutes, Columbia Records, 2019)

 The American West has long held a fascination for New Jersey-born Bruce Springsteen, a lover of John Ford movies, John Steinbeck novels, and horses (his daughter Jessica is a champion rider).
 On his 19th and newest album, Western Stars, Mr. Springsteen takes his listeners on an intimate journey to the land of Manifest Destiny, as he did on The Ghost of Tom Joad (1995) and Devils and Dust (2005), to hear the stories of downtrodden and damaged souls.
 And though he has traversed this territory before, both geographically and thematically, this time Mr. Springsteen pursues a different sound, modeling the album on Southern California pop music of the 1960s and 1970s—think Glen Campbell’s “Rhinestone Cowboy” and B.J.
-Thomas’ “Raindrops Keep Falling On My Head”—and incorporating in addition to guitars and drums such classical instruments as cellos, violins, trumpets, French horns, flutes, and oboes.
+Thomas’ “Raindrops Keep Falling On My Head”—and incorporating in addition to guitars, drums, and keyboard, such classical instruments as cellos, violins, trumpets, French horns, flutes, and oboes.
 All this is to produce what Mr. Springsteen terms a “cinematic” sound, one that reminds the listener at times of an Ennio Morricone Western film score.
 (Mr. Springsteen in fact once recorded his own instrumental arrangement of Mr. Morricone’s main theme for Sergio Leone’s Once Upon a Time in the West.)
 The result is one of Mr. Springsteen’s very best albums, at once distinctive and yet, in featuring his singular baritone voice—oh that voice!—and Springsteenian themes of loss and angst, as comfortably familiar as a pair of well-worn and well-loved cowboy boots.

 Mr. Springsteen has said that he fashions his albums as “tone poems,” collections of songs that are stylistically and thematically related.
 And the song-cycle that is Western Stars succeeds magnificently in this regard, perhaps even better than such seminal albums as Darkness on the Edge of Town and Born in the U.S.A.
 But this time, instead of spinning stories of young men who want to “blow this whole town apart,” or of middle-aged men experiencing the disillusionment of marriage and the working life, Mr. Springsteen voices—in first-person throughout—the laments of isolated, down-and-out, older men, who have come out West to find love and success, but who have been left mostly broken by their experiences and filled with remorse for their actions.